By The RX Index Research Team·Last Updated: July 3, 2026·Last Verified: July 3, 2026

 Medicare's relationship with Zepbound is complicated — but it's no longer a dead end.

 If you have sleep apnea, coverage may be available right now through your Part D plan.
-If you want it for weight management, the $50/month Bridge program starts July 1, 2026.
-And starting in 2027, the BALANCE Model aims to provide ongoing coverage through participating plans.
+If you want it for weight management, the $50/month Bridge program is open right now and runs through December 31, 2027.
+What happens in 2028 depends on whether CMS moves forward with the BALANCE Model — it's postponed indefinitely, and CMS will use Bridge data to decide.

 None of these pathways are automatic.
 They all require documentation, the right indication, and often a prior authorization.
 But the paths exist — and knowing which one applies to your situation is more than half the battle.